ayroblu/db-test/README.md

 ### Thoughts on "consistency"

 How do you do clocks?
 For example, if your clock is wrong and it gets corrected by a few milliseconds, does it start writing overlapping timestamps?

+## Note on test runner - mocha

+Using mocha instead of jest because of: https://github.com/serverless/serverless/pull/6517